 The rectus abominis is known as the six-pack and is located on the anterior side of the abdomen.
-If you have low body fat, roughly under 15% you should see the majority.
-To increase the muscle fibre size I suggest you do abdominal exercises under a lot of force in order for the muscle fibres to increase in size.
-I have found doing repetition training at a high intensity helps reduce body fat quicker than doing steady state exercise.
+To see the abdominals visually, you will need to aim for <15% body fat.
+To increase the muscle fibre size I suggest you do abdominal exercises under resistance in order for the muscle fibres to increase in size.
+Training at a high intensity helps reduce body fat quicker than steady state training.

-However, you want to make sure your core muscles are strong on the lateral (obliques), posterior (multifidus, erector spinae, quadratus lumborum), inferior (Pelvic core muscles), superior (diaphragm), as well as the TVA.
+However, you want to make sure your core muscles are strong on the lateral (obliques), posterior (multifidus, erector spinae, quadratus lumborum), inferior (Pelvic core muscles), superior (diaphragm), and also the TVA.
 A balanced core programme will help make sure these muscles work together when completing specific movements.
 An imbalance could cause postural issues and dysfunctional anatomy slings.

 Selected Six-Pack Articles